MIDFIELDR/midfieldr/docs/reference/midfieldr-deprecated.md

 - midfield_degree:

-  MIDFIELD records *degree* data frame or data frame extension.
+  Data frame or data frame extension of a MIDFIELD *degree* table.

 - midfield_term:

-  MIDFIELD records *term* data frame or data frame extension.
+  Data frame or data frame extension of a MIDFIELD *term* table.

 - keep_text: